 Making an introductory video is something I’ve been contemplating doing for a while, but simply haven’t made the time.
 Honestly, it had been on my to-do list for so many weeks that I was starting to feel annoyed every time I saw it.
 The idea of being on camera has never appealed to me; I’m much more comfortable talking or writing.

-In fact, several months ago I was invited to do an interview on my book, Uppward: A Self-Care System for Purposeful Living, and being on camera to create that video moved me completely out of my comfort zone.
+In fact, several months ago I was invited to do an interview on my book, Uppward: A Self-Care System for Purposeful Living (Amazon Associate Link), and being on camera to create that video moved me completely out of my comfort zone.
 I had to really push myself to do it, but I’m so glad I did.

 Yesterday’s video project was much easier because I didn’t have to be on camera.
 Baby steps.
 (Who knows what I’ll try next!)